Using OpenTSDB

 # opentsdb user

-echo 'export HBASE_HOME=~/hbase' >> ~/.bash_profile
+echo 'export HBASE_HOME=~/opentsdb/hbase' >> ~/.bash_profile

 echo 'export PATH=$PATH:${HBASE_HOME}/bin' >> ~/.bash_profile

-echo 'export JAVA_HOME=/usr/java/jdk1.8.0_192-amd64' >> ~/.bash_profile
+echo 'export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk' >> ~/.bash_profile

 logout

-5. Check the host name and private IP information of the Cloud Hadoop cluster in the Ambari UI > Hosts menus.
+5. Check the Cloud Hadoop cluster's hostname and private IP information in the Ambari UI > Hosts menu.

 # root user

-# echo 'IP host name' >> /etc/hosts
+# echo 'IP hostname' >> /etc/hosts

 echo '1**.**.*.* e-001-*****-**' >> /etc/hosts